WordPress/debug-bar/readme.txt

 Adds a debug menu to the admin bar that shows query, cache, and other helpful debugging information.

+A must for developers!

+When WP_DEBUG is enabled it also tracks PHP Warnings and Notices to make them easier to find.

 == Upgrade Notice ==

 = 0.2 =
-Added PHP Notice / Warning tracking
-Added deprecated function usage tracking
+Added PHP Notice / Warning tracking when WP_DEBUG enabled Added deprecated function usage tracking

 = 0.1 =